-- Balance of Plant (BOP); e.g., main steam, feedwater, condensate and moisture separator reheat systems, steam extraction lines.
-Systems upstream of the outer containment isolation valves. - Fire Protection System. - Reactor Coolant Pressure Boundary (RCPB); the piping systems that contain the reactor coolant (ASME Class 1 piping).
-In the data summaries below, the 'RCPB' category also includes the ASME Safety Class 2 piping systems; i.e., piping systems connected to the reactor coolant system.
-The piping systems in this group are also referred to as LOCA-sensitive piping.
-Sections of systems downstream of the outer containment isolation valves are also included. - Support Systems; e.g., component cooling water, service water and instrument air systems.
+- Balance of Plant (BOP); e.g., main steam, feedwater, condensate and moisture separator reheat systems, steam extraction lines (mainly non-Code class systems).
+The systems in this group tend to be included in augmented inspection programs for flow accelerated corrosion (FAC; see Appendix C) - Fire Protection System (FPS).
+Increasingly, this system is subject to volumetric inspection programs (e.g., ultrasonic testing). - LOCA Sensitive Piping (LSP); the piping systems that contain the reactor coolant (ASME Code Class 1 piping).
+In the data summaries below, the 'RCPB' category also includes the ASME Code Class 2 piping systems located inside containment; i.e., piping systems connected to the reactor coolant system.
+The systems in this group are subject to ASME Section XI (or equivalent) ISI programs. - Auxiliary Cooling Water Systems (AUXC); this group includes Code Class 3 and non-Code Class service water systems (raw water systems).

 A given system can belong to more than one group, however.
 As noted in Sections 3 through 5 of this report, the grouping (i.e., pooling of data) should reflect a stated application.
-The data summaries in this appendix represent the SLAP database content as of October 1997 (SLAP Version 7.7).18 Additional data reduction is required to support any specific application, however.
+The data summaries in this appendix represent the SLAP database content as of October 1997 (SLAP Version 7.7).19 Each database application includes unique data processing requirements.
+Note that the tabulations in this appendix excludes failures involving closed-loop cooling piping (e.g., Component Cooling Water System, Spent Fuel Pool Cooling Water System), and instrument air piping.

-18 In this 2^{nd} Edition of SKI 98:26, for the period 1972-1997 all tabulations have been updated with information from the current version (as of 02-01-2003) of the pipe failure database.
+19 In this 3rd Edition of SKI 97:26, for the period 1972-1997 all tabulations have been updated with information from the current (12-31-2004), proprietary version of the database.
 In each table, the updated information is included in parentheses.
+Figure B-1 is a summary of the evolution of the PIPExp database.

 Failure Mode

 System Category Crack Leak Rupture

-Balance of Plant 0 (4) 10 (42) 5 (7)
+Balance of Plant 3 (24) 156 (220) 29 (16)

-Fire Protection System 0 (0) 1 (2) 0 (0)
+Fire Protection System 0 (0) 6 (11) 1 (2)

-Reactor Coolant Pressure Boundary 3 (3) 95 (103) 7 (6)
+LOCA Sensitive Piping 13 (41) 500 (627) 21 (28)

-Support System 3 (6) 32 (37) 7 (10)
+Auxiliary Cooling Water Systems 0 (3) 98 (134) 2 (6)

-Totals: 6 (13) 138 (184) 19 (23)
+Totals: 16 (68) 760 (992) 53 (52)

 Table B.1-1.
-Summary of Failures in \leq DN15 Piping
+Summary of Failures in \leq DN25 Piping